2025 Canadian Championship final

 The 2025 Canadian Championship final was the deciding match of the 2025 Canadian Championship and was played on October 1, 2025.
 For the fourth year in a row, was hosted at BC Place in Vancouver, British Columbia, by three-time defending champions Vancouver Whitecaps FC, who faced first-time finalists Vancouver FC.
 This marked the first ever meeting between the two professional teams from the Greater Vancouver area.

-Vancouver Whitecaps FC won a 4–2 victory, earning their a fourth consecutive title.
+Vancouver Whitecaps FC won a 4–2 victory, earning their fourth consecutive title.
 This was the second time in event history that a team won four times in a row, after Toronto FC from 2009 to 2012.
 As winners, the Whitecaps qualified for the 2026 CONCACAF Champions Cup; after the Whitecaps qualified for the tournament through MLS, the berth was transferred to Vancouver FC.